Guccifer123/raspberry-pi-setting-up/en/step_7.md

 ## What next?

-+ Take a look at the [Using your Raspberry Pi](https:/projects.raspberrypi.org/en/projects/raspberry-pi-using) guide.
++ Take a look at our [Using your Raspberry Pi](https:/projects.raspberrypi.org/en/projects/raspberry-pi-using) guide.

-+ Explore what you can do with your Raspberry Pi by creating some of [our projects](https://projects.raspberrypi.org), for example:
++ Explore what you can do with your Raspberry Pi by creating some of our [digital making projects](https://projects.raspberrypi.org), for example:

   + [Robot antenna](https://projects.raspberrypi.org/en/projects/robot-antenna) — control a robot's antenna light with a Raspberry Pi and code blocks
   + [Rock band](https://projects.raspberrypi.org/en/projects/rock-band) — learn how to code your own musical instruments